Matt-Crow/Maelstrom/README.md

 both about programming and game design in general.

 TODO:
+* migrate over to """maelstrom""" folder
 * use my application directory system from ARCDHWebAutomator
 * make the game fun
 * I might want to replace the current method of serializing in-class with the Visitor design pattern using Python's JSONEncoder.
 The current method may break the suggestion of one purpose per class, but it's elegant compared to the alternative
-* move "create default" options from classes to createDefaults.py
 * random campaign generator: Have the program chop up a Shakespere play and make characters and locations based off of that?
 * do away with "Customization Points" system.
 Change to allow player to choose